topliceanu/stand/README.md

     - if you don't use it, please consider learning it, it's easy to install and to get started with.
     - If you don't use it, then you have to:
          - install node.js and all node packages required in development using `$ npm install`
-         - For reference, see `./vagrant_boostrap.sh` for instructions on how to setup all dependencies on a fresh ubuntu 14.04 machine.
+         - For reference, see `./vagrant_boostrap.sh` for bash commands on how to setup all dependencies on a fresh ubuntu 14.04 machine.
     - Run the tests to make sure you have a correct setup: `$ npm run test`
+        - setup storage service connection credentials as global env variables: AZURE_STORAGE_ACCOUNT, AZURE_STORAGE_ACCESS_KEY
 4. Create a new branch and implement your feature.
  - make sure you add tests for your feature.
 In the end __all tests have to pass__!
 To run test suite `$ npm run test`.
+    - please note that due to the nature of Azure Table Storage Service, sometimes the endpoints may timeout, which leads to failed tests, so increase test timeout as needed.
  - make sure test coverage does not decrease.
 Run `$ npm run coverage` to open a browser window with the coverage report.
  - make sure you document your code and generated code looks ok.
 Run `$ npm run doc` to re-generate the documentation.
  - make sure code is linted (and tests too).
 Run `$ npm run lint`